African American Male Scholars Initiative

 Removing Barriers, Strengthening Pathways

-Greenville Technical College’s African American Male Scholars Initiative (AAMSI) is an innovative program designed to address racial and gender achievement gaps by providing intensive case management and personalized support services that help participants overcome barriers, develop academic and career pathways, and graduate on time.
+Greenville Technical College’s African American Male Scholars Initiative (AAMSI) is an innovative program designed to address racial and gender opportunity gaps by providing intensive case management and personalized support services that help participants overcome barriers, develop academic and career pathways, and graduate on time.

 AAMSI provides support services like: